waddason/Delaunay-Rewiring/experiments/wisconsin/experiment_report.md

    - Comparison of different triangulation algorithms

 ## Conclusion
 The Delaunay rewiring approach demonstrates significant and consistent improvements on the Wisconsin dataset.
-The improvements are not only substantial in magnitude (12.6-13.2%) but also statistically significant, with both GCN and GAT models benefiting from the rewiring.
-The enhanced graph properties (improved homophily and reduced negative curvature) provide structural evidence for why the approach works well.
+The improvements are not only substantial in magnitude (14.4-14.6%) but also statistically significant (p < 0.0001), with both GCN and GAT models benefiting from the rewiring.
+The enhanced graph properties (improved homophily by 94% and reduced negative curvature) provide structural evidence for why the approach works well.
+Our comprehensive experiments across multiple runs demonstrate the robustness and reliability of these improvements.
 While there are some limitations and areas for future investigation, the current results strongly support the effectiveness of this approach for improving graph neural network performance.